News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 Housefather suggested that Jews should get the same cards.

-Freeland nodded approvingly and gave her a thumbs up.
+Freeland nodded approvingly and gave her a thumbs-up.

 NDP leader Jagmeet Singh suggested that Khalistanis get the same deal, and all agreed.